 “Don’t look at me, this is your mess, I’ve had enough of being dragged into your mess.”

 “Hey, back to the point!”
-Clint said loudly.
+Clint says loudly.
 “Why am I in Normandy in nineteen forty four?!”

 “I said - I said about going back to get Bucky,” Steve says.
 “Just before Pietro knocked you over, I thought about - I wasn’t serious though, I was joking.”